rafalkola/AB-Testing/README.md

 ## Conclusion

 The analysis demonstrates how A/B testing can be used to assess product changes in a data-driven way.
 In this synthetic case, the new recommendation engine led to improvements across all three KPIs.

----
-> **Disclaimer**: All datasets used in this project are synthetically generated for portfolio and educational purposes.
-They do not represent real users or business data.